 Seven Oaks renovations are expected to be completed in the Spring of 2022.
 They will allow the course to attract marquee tournaments, draw top golfers from around the country, and host public and private events.
 With its enhanced athletic and dining facilities, a renewed Seven Oaks is well positioned to continue its legacy as one of the country’s top collegiate courses, benefitting Colgate’s NCAA Division I golf team, casual weekend golfers, and community members alike.

-“In keeping with the University’s Third-Century Plan, we aspire to attract the best students, faculty, and staff,” says Hope.
+“In keeping with the University’s Third-Century Plan, we aspire to attract the best students, faculty, and staff,” says J.S.
+Hope ’97, senior vice president for finance and administration and chief investment officer.
 “Seven Oaks’ renovation not only aligns with the plan’s commitment to enriching the student experience, ensuring the success of our student-athletes, and stewarding the campus environs, but also restores a prized piece of our campus and provides a state-of-the art facility for our University and local community to enjoy.”